+Starting a Garden From Seed with Children is the most rewarding thing you can do.
 Spring is the time to get outside as a family.
 Is there any other Spring activity that brings a family together then to garden?
-In this post, I share how to Start a Spring Garden from Seed with Children.

 Over the years I’ve learned that starting a garden from seed can be economical and allow you to grow creative crops.
 Below are a few tips I want to share with you about starting seeds with Children.
 With a few basic things to remember this will be a positive experience from beginning to end of the season.